edgelesssys/constellation/docs/versioned_docs/version-2.2/workflows/troubleshooting.md

 ## Azure: Resource Providers can't be registered

-On Azure, you may receive the following error when running `create` or `terminate` step with limited IAM permissions:
+On Azure, you may receive the following error when running `create` or `terminate` with limited IAM permissions:
 ```shell-session
 Error: Error ensuring Resource Providers are registered.